 9. Make your own baby food.

-When your baby is about to start eating solid foods, consider making your own baby food (LINK TO HOMEMADE BABY FOOD BLOG).
-You will save greatly if you buy fresh produce and just mash them at home or let your baby munch on them if you’re practicing baby-led weaning (LINK TO BABY-LED WEANING BLOG).
+When your baby is about to start eating solid foods, consider making your own baby food.
+You will save greatly if you buy fresh produce and just mash them at home or let your baby munch on them if you’re practicing baby-led weaning.
 Aside from saving money, freshly made baby food does not contain preservatives that your baby doesn’t need.

 10. Have a baby shower.